layoung3/ECE_373_sound/README.txt

-This program is meant to send out a sound pitch when a button is pressed.
-There will be two buttons one will transmit a square wave and the other will transmit a sinusoidal wave.
+This program is meant to send out a note when a button is pressed.
-A quadknob will control the pitch of the note.
+A quadknob will control the current octave of the notes.
+DAC is linked to PA5 which has a built in LED.

 Knob1
 PC 2  GND  PC 3